-15 Summer Superfoods for Absolutely Gorgeous, Glowing Skin
+15 Summer Foods for Gorgeous, Glowing Skin

-For better skin elasticity, seek out selenium
+For better skin elasticity, eat Brazil nuts

-"Selenium is an antioxidant mineral that protects the skin quality and elasticity, which safeguards the skin from sun damage and delays aging,” says nutritionist and Nao Nutrition owner, Nikki Ostrower.
-"Studies have also shown that selenium even prevents some skin cancers.
-Foods rich in selenium include wild salmon, garlic, Brazil nuts, pastured eggs, and brown rice," she says.
-Here are 11 secrets your skin wishes you knew.
+Antioxidants like selenium have been shown to help reduce oxidative stress—which has been linked to premature aging—by neutralizing excess free radicals and protecting against cell damage.
+“Selenium protects the skin quality and elasticity, which safeguards the skin from sun damage and delays aging,” says Nikki Ostrower, an integrative nutritionist and owner of Nao Nutrition in New York City.
+“Foods rich in selenium include Brazil nuts, wild salmon, garlic, Brazil nuts, pastured eggs, and brown rice.”
+(Here are 11 secrets your skin wishes you knew.)

-Tomatoes can reverse sun damage
+Tomatoes may reverse sun damage

-Coconut oil can improve wrinkles
+Coconut oil may improve wrinkles

 Eliminate dark circles by drinking green tea